-SPECIAL REPORT: At Italy's Fiat, young scion steers tough course
+Special Report: At Italy's Fiat, young scion steers tough course

 Nobody is calling Elkann "Engine Johnnie."
 But many thought Fiat had outgrown Italy in 2009 when it snapped up a controlling stake in Chrysler and left Elkann to wrestle with the politically potent question of how closely the family firm, long the symbol of corporate Italy, should remain tied to the troubled economy of its home country.

 If Alfa-Romeo and Maserati succeed, they'll reduce Fiat's heavy reliance on commoditized small cars in Italy and southern Europe, ground zero for the continental crisis.
 But if they fail, the consequences will be harsh.
-Europe's mass-market brands, not just Fiat but also Ford (F.N), Peugeot (PEUP.PA), and Opel (GM.N), are reeling from Europe's slumping car market and each will lose $1 billion or more this year.
+Europe's mass-market brands, not just Fiat but also Ford, Peugeot, and Opel, are reeling from Europe's slumping car market and each will lose $1 billion or more this year.
 Ford and Peugeot have announced plant closings to trim losses, in sharp contrast to Fiat.
 In short, the new moves amount to Elkann's boldest and riskiest bet on the future of Fiat and the Agnelli fortune.

 People who know Elkann well say he can afford to indulge any sentimental ties to Italy because he has already diversified his family's investment portfolio of 7.5 billion euros away from Italy and from cars.
 Elkann has not commented on the move, and declined to be interviewed for this story.